-At Vespers on Saturday the proper antiphons from Lauds are used, Ecce in nubibus caeli etc, with the psalms of Saturday.
-A commemoration is sung of St. Nicholas.
-At Compline the Dominical preces are omitted because of the occurring double feast.
+At Vespers on Saturday the proper antiphons from Lauds were sung, Ecce in nubibus caeli etc, with the psalms of Saturday.
+Commemorations were sung of St. Sabbas and St. Peter Chrysologus.
+At Compline the Dominical preces were omitted because of the occurring double feast.

 At Mattins in the first nocturn the lessons are a continuation of Isaiah and today contain the beautiful symbolism of the Rod of Jesse.
-In the second nocturn this them is continued as the lessons are taken from Expositon on Isaias the Prophet by St. Jerome.
+In the second nocturn this theme is continued as the lessons are taken from St. Jerome's Expositon on Isaias the Prophet.
 Like so much of the Advent liturgy these readings are exquisite:

 Therefore upon this flower, which shall suddenly come forth from the stock and root of Jesse through the Virgin Mary, the Spirit of the LORD shall rest: for truly in him all the fulness of the Godhead was pleased to dwell corporeally: the spirit was not poured out upon him by measure, as it was upon the other Saints: but as we read in the Hebrew Gospel used by the Zazarenes: The whole fountain of the Holy Ghost shall be poured forth upon him.
 For the LORD is a Spirit; and where the Spirit of the LORD is, there is liberty.

 (Lesson VI, Stanbrooke Abbey translation.)
 In the third nocturn the homily is from St. Gregory.

 At Lauds the antiphons are proper, Ecce in nubibus caeli etc as were sung at Vespers.
 A commemoration is sung of St. Sabbas.
 At Prime the Dominical preces are sung.